LanceMo29/simple_shell/README.md

-Project to be done in teams of 2 people (your team: Lance Moyo, Alexander Akpabio) Project simple_shell
+Project to be done in teams of 2 people (your team: Lance Moyo Project simple_shell